 And do not forget the impotence associated with statins.
 Cannot get it up?
 And the extra visits to your chiropractor because of discomfort and leg pain or tingling in the fingers and hands.
 There is a heavy price for taking statins if you have not first tried changing your lifestyle.

 Weight loss, difficult though it is, may be part of that programme.

 Often, but not always, raised cholesterol is associated with obesity.
 If you are serious about getting off statins and losing weight then will find many healthy tips at free weight loss programs; sensible ways to lose weight without using dangerous high protein shakes.

 Most of it revolves around increasing the vegetable protein in your diet, foods that lower cholesterol, and in a natural and healthy way of decreasing the carbohydrate, except fruit, but especially those starches with a high glycemic index.

 Why is fruit excepted?
-Isn't fruit high in carbohydrate?
-Fruit certainly does contain carbohydrate but it's also loaded with phytosterols, the substances that prevent cancer.
-There's no point in dying of cancer instead of obesity!
+Is fruit not high in carbohydrate?
+Fruit certainly does contain starch but it is also loaded with phytosterols, the substances that prevent cancer.
+There is no point in dying of cancer instead of obesity.

 Insidious leg pain is a common complaint in the chiropractic clinic.
 When nerve stretch tests are negative, and orthopaedic testing of the foot, knee and hip are negative, then statin induced leg pain should be considered.